 When and where do you share Story Massage with Maisy?

-The most enjoyable part of Story Massage is that it can be done anywhere and at any time.
+The most enjoyable part of the Story Massage Programme is that it can be done anywhere and at any time.
 Maisy has Quadriplegic Cerebral Palsy, severe epilepsy and she is also registered blind and has scoliosis of the spine.
 It is wonderful to have an activity that she enjoys so much – and can fit in so well with daily life.
-She loves to have Story Massage at any time of day – from waking in the morning to going to bed at night.
+She loves to have massage stories at any time of day – from waking in the morning to going to bed at night.
 There is no set time!

 What have been the key benefits for Maisy?